On the symplectic structure over a moduli space of orbifold projective structures: Introduction

 Both $T^*\mathcal T(R)$ and $\mathcal P(R)$ have natural holomorphic symplectic structures.
 Since $T^*\mathcal T(R)$ is a cotangent bundle, it has the Liouville symplectic form

 where $\sigma$ is the tautological holomorphic one-form on $T^*\mathcal T(R)$.
 On the other hand, any projective structure on $R$ produces a flat principal $\text{PSL}(2,{\mathbb C})$--bundle on $R$ (recall that the transition functions for a projective structure lie in $\text{PSL}(2,{\mathbb C})$).
-Now taking monodromy of flat connections, the space $\mathcal P(R)$ is realized as an open subset of the smooth part of of the representation space
+Now taking monodromy of flat connections, the space $\mathcal P(R)$ is mapped to an open subset of the smooth part of the representation space